 Hyperparameter optimization

-This article was originally split off from autoML, although neither topic is a strict subset of the other.
+This notebook was originally split off autoML, although neither topic is a strict subset of the other; they are overlapping clusters of concepts.

 Should one bother getting fancy about this?
 Ben Recht argues that often random search is competitive with highly tuned Bayesian methods in hyperparameter tuning.
 Kevin Jamieson argues you can be cleverer than that though.
 Let’s inhale some hype.